Thrustgamers/Healthcare/README.md

 ## Requirements
 1. Package manager (npm, yarn, bun, pnpm)
-2.  golang (minimal 1.21.0)
+2. Golang (minimal 1.21.0)
-3.  postgress 16, mysql/mariadb, sql server 2022
+3. Postgress 16, mysql/mariadb, sql server 2022
 ## Development installation
-1.  clone the package from github
+1. Clone the package from github
-2.  create a .env file in the _server folder_ with the following structure
+2. Create a .env file in the _server folder_ with the following structure

     |                |        |                                                      |
     | -------------- | ------ | ---------------------------------------------------- |